 You need at least 2 full days, preferably 3, to see the major sites at Yulara/Uluru.
 If you want to see Kings Canyon, you need at least another full day.
 Personally, I think you should allow 3-5 days to have the best experience in Uluru.
 Read our full guide to planning a trip to Uluru for more details.

 What is usually included in an Uluru Holiday Package?

-Most Uluru tours will include the following:
+Most Uluru tours will include:

-- At least one sunrise, usually Uluru but sometimes Kata Tjuta and on longer tours often both.
+- At least one sunrise, usually Uluru but sometimes Kata Tjuta and on longer tours, often both.

 - An Uluru sunset viewing, sometimes with a BBQ but usually with at least some drinks and nibbles

 - A guided walk around the base of Uluru – either a portion or all of the 9km path

 - A visit to the Cultural Centre to learn more about the Anangu People

 - A viewing at Bruce Munro’s Field of Light

 - A sunrise or sunset camel tour